Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `#{HEADERS.*}` - Discover all headers
 - `#{VALUE.nested.*}` - Discover all fields from any nested non-scalar structure (objects or maps)
 - `#{VALUE.items.*}` - Discover all elements from an array (field names will be `items[0]`, `items[1]`, etc.)

+**How wildcards map to field names:**

+Wildcards can be applied at any level to any non-scalar part of the record, and the resulting field names depend on the structure type:

+- **Objects and maps**: Extract all fields/entries, using object property names or map keys as field names
+- **Arrays**: Extract all elements with indexed field names like `array_name[0]`, `array_name[1]`, etc.

 For example, with nested objects or maps: